pdf envelope rss-square Google Scholar profile Google Scholar profile ORCID ID Github Twitter

 Publications

-• Cherian, D., Whitt, D.B., Holmes, R.M., Lien, R.-C., Bachman, S.D., Large, W.L. (in review).
+• Cherian, D., Whitt, D.B., Holmes, R.M., Lien, R.-C., Bachman, S.D., Large, W.L.
+(2024).
 Off-equatorial deep cycle turbulence forced by Tropical Instability Waves in the equatorial Pacific.
 Journal of Physical Oceanography PDF

 • Rypina, I.I., Pratt, L.J., Entner, S., Anderson, A., Cherian, D., 2020.
 The Influence of an Eddy in the Success Rates and Distributions of Passively Advected or Actively Swimming Biological Organisms Crossing the Continental Slope.
 Journal of Physical Oceanography 50, 1839–1852.
 DOI